warwick-one-metre/dashboard/README.md

 The first step should be to configure the database as described in the `weatherlogd` and `obslogd` repository READMEs.

-The web dashboard requires an additional `dashboard_config` table in the `ops` database, which can be created using:
+The web dashboard requires two additional tables in the `ops` database, which can be created using:

 ```sql
 CREATE TABLE `dashboard_config` (